Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What's the median and average house price in Budva as of 2026?

-At the median price of €520,000 in Budva, you can realistically expect a 150 to 200 square meter family house in a decent location like Rozino or the upper parts of Bečići, likely with 3 bedrooms, a small garden, and possibly partial sea views.
+At the median price of around €520,000 in Budva, you can realistically expect a solid 180 to 220 square meter family house in a decent area like Rozino or the upper parts of Becici, with a garden and possibly a partial sea view, but not directly on the beach.

 What's the cheapest livable house budget in Budva as of 2026?